~ 20 MIN READ

 Pro: Great for process flows and working within teams.

-Con: Limited ability to managing resource constraints and link between strategic objectives and KPIs.
+Con: Limited ability to manage resource constraints and link between strategic objectives and KPIs.

 There’s no doubt that resource planning software can be incredibly useful for organizations.
 Tools like Microsoft Project, SmartSheet, and ProjectManager.com are superior at project and portfolio management from a resource allocation perspective.
 If you need to track budgets by task, owner, or moving interdependencies, this type of project management software could be perfect for you.
 It’s suited for capital projects and projects that have tasks running in serial and in parallel.